chanel-y/BSides-CodeQL101/queries/csharp/1.5 - Useful QL syntax/README.md

 All of these are just different syntax to do the similar things.
 Which to use will depend on how you've structured your query, and ultimately personal preference.

 **Exercise**: like many aspects of codeql, a great way to get familiar with how the above are used is searching through the codeql repository.
-In the codeql/csharp/ql folder, CTRL-F for: "exists(" , "instanceof", and ".("
+In the codeql/csharp/ql folder, CTRL-F for: "exists(" , "instanceof", and ".(".
+How are these used?

 ## in
 You can check if a value is in a range of values using the "in" keyword, using the syntax: